Students are expected to attend classes. Excessive absences, as determined by the instructor, may result in a failing

 Auditing a Class

 The fee for auditing a course is the same as the maintenance fee; AUDIT (T) is an enrollment status rather than a grade. it carries no implication concerning class attendance or skill accomplishment.
 Students may register for audit status in a course or change from audit to credit status, or credit to audit status during the 50 percent refund period.
-Students registering online must make the switch from credit to audit in person at the Admissions/Registration office during the same refund period.
+Students registering online must make the switch from credit to audit in person at the Enrollment Services office during the same refund period.

 St. Louis Community College provides employment resources and services to assist students and alumni in the job search process which includes: